kulaizki/kulaizki/README.md

 # kulaizki
- An aspiring Software Engineer, Game Developer, and Web Developer
+ An aspiring Software Engineer

 💬 About

-• Learning: Computer Science | Web Development | Game Development
+🔥 Learning: Computer Science | Web Development | DSA

-• Interests: Programming, Music, Crypto, and Dota 2
+🔥 Interests: Programming, Music, Crypto, and Dota 2
 <!--
 **kulaizki/kulaizki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.